menu

 Demographics

-Orange is a very ethnically-diverse village.
+Orange is an extremely ethnically-diverse village.
 The people who call Orange home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Orange residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Orange include Polish, Russian, Eastern European, German, and Irish.
+Important ancestries of people in Orange include Polish, Russian, Eastern European, German, and English.

 The most common language spoken in Orange is English.
 Other important languages spoken here include Slavic languages and Chinese.